Acquisition and Modelling of Indoor and Enclosed Environments

 Indoor space differs from outdoor space in many aspects: spaces are smaller; there are many constraints as walls, doors, stairs, furniture.
 To be able to represent indoor spaces in a proper way many data acquisition concepts, data models, and standards should be redefined to meet the requirements of indoor spatial applications.
 The acquisition, modelling of and navigation in indoor and enclosed environments are research activities that have received great interest in recent years.
 These activities are by both 1) advancements of acquisition systems, photogrammetry and computer vision, modelling, mobile computing and augmented systems, an 2) demand by indoor application systems such as positioning and navigation or facility management to name a few.

 This increased research activity has been matched by industry that has invested in commercial and open source applications.
 However the research is still very fragmented and application-specific.
+Therefore, we started a series of conferences dedicated to the topic of indoor 3D.

 - To promote and advance indoor modelling and navigation research within the ISPRS community.